-Tim Doherty, Nicole Hansen, Kat Ng, Stephanie Pulsford, Geoff Kay, Tim Garvey
+Tim Doherty, Nicole Hansen, Kat Ng, Stephanie Pulsford, Geoff Kay, Sara Balouch, Tim Garvey

 Tom Burns, Melissa Wynn, Matt Sleeth

 Tim Doherty.
 Post Doctoral Fellow, Deakin University

 I’m interested in the application of metapopulation theories to fragmented landscapes and how we can better measure and incorporate data on animal movements.
 From an applied perspective, I’m interested in how animals respond to restoration of degraded landscapes and how these actions can be optimised to produce the greatest biodiversity outcomes.
 My projects include exploring extinction debt using long-term data-sets, reptile landscapes-of-fear meet habitat fragmentation, and invasive predator impacts on native wildlife.

 When can reptiles use the matrix in agricultural landscapes?